zDevelopers/UHPlugin/README.md

      ![in a cave](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Wall_Cave.png)
      (using the default configuration).
    - The generated wall can be either circular or squared.
-- The players are blocked inside the wall, even if the wall is broken or not generated.
+- The players are blocked inside the wall, even if the wall is broken or not generated, if WorldBorder is present (automatic configuration of the plugin).
-   - If WorldBorder is present, it is automatically configured.
-   - Else, the plugin will check itself if a player is outside the border (not recommended, use WorldBorder if possible!).
-- The border can eaily be set during the game with `/uh border set <diameter>`
+- The border can easily be set during the game with `/uh border set <diameter>`
 - To anticipate a new border size, a warning can be send to all players out of this future border with `/uh border warning <futureDiameter>` every 90 seconds (by default, you can change the delay in the config).
    - The time left to go inside the next border can be included in this message (`/uh border warning <futureDiameter> [minutesBeforeReduction]`).
      ![message broadcasted to the players outside](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Border_Warning.png)